 Misconception 1: "Volunteering or voluntary placements are unprofessional"

-Some placements are considered highly professional and require corresponding experience, such as a UN Volunteer Specialist.
+Some placements are considered highly professional and require corresponding experience, such as being a UN Volunteer (UNV) Specialist or participating in personnel exchanges within development cooperation.
 There are also volunteering opportunities that require little or no professional experience.
 From benevolat (mainly used in French; requires little experience) to voluntary work (considered more professional), many placements fall somewhere on this spectrum in terms of professionalism.

 It is worth researching what is behind the title of a placement in a particular organisation, as in, "what do they mean by ‘volunteer’?".
 You need to think about what you are specifically looking for and what is realistic for you at the moment: are you searching for an adventure, a first-time experience in another country or should the experience have a clear professional learning aspect?
 Or maybe you want to put your many years of professional experience to good use.